yrto/typescript-academind/README.md

 ## Never Type

-Makes it clear that the function `never` returns anything (throws an error or creates an infinite loop, for example):
+Makes it clear that a function `never` returns anything (throws an error or creates an infinite loop, for example):

 ```typescript
 const generateError = (message: string, code: number): never => {